kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           4. The rest of the remaining Reseller app will connect soon.
         type: faq_item
       - question: >-
-          What is the phone resolution and file type of the videos I can create with Behtar Ads?
+          What is the phone resolution and file type of the creatives I can create with Behtar Ads?
         answer: >-
           All videos can be downloded in MP4 format.
 Supported on any phone resolution.